 Add to this mix employees who seek special exemptions on religious or other grounds, such as in Cloutier, that are covered by Title VII, and embattled personnel directors not become fashion police but also potential defendants in discrimination actions.

 As both Harrah's and Costco have learned, as an employer, you had better be ready “put on your best face” when facing appearance discrimination lawsuits.
-We will follow both of these matters through to their conclusion and follow up in a subsequent newsletter accordingly.
+We will follow both of these matters through to their conclusion and follow up in a subsequent blog accordingly.
+Contact the Katz Law Group at 508-480-8202 for further guidance on this everchanging issue.